Skip to main content

 The Vendor Ad Question

-The Knot’s vendor model became a news story in March 2026 when the NY Post reported FTC scrutiny over whether The Knot adequately discloses that vendor placement in search results reflects advertising spend.
+The Knot’s vendor model became a news story in March 2026 when congressional and press coverage raised concerns about alleged deceptive business practices and whether platforms adequately disclose that vendor placement in search results can reflect advertising spend.
 Vendors pay for prominent listings; the “top picks” and “preferred” badges reflect who paid, not who has the best reviews.

 Where Kaiplan Fits

-We built Kaiplan because both platforms leave the actual planning work — real budget numbers, vendor payment tracking, unified guest and seating management — to the couple to sort out in a spreadsheet.
-A $79 one-time fee means we don’t earn from vendors or registry purchases.
+We built Kaiplan because both platforms leave the actual planning work, real budget numbers, vendor payment tracking, unified guest and seating management, to the couple to sort out in a spreadsheet.
+Plans start at $10/mo or $50 lifetime with LAUNCH50 - we don’t earn from vendors or registry purchases.
 The feature set is oriented around the planning workflow: budget, vendors, guests, and seating connected in one system, with a real ledger rather than estimates.

 For registry, Zola is the right tool.
 For vendor discovery in a large US market, The Knot’s directory has real value.
 For managing the planning itself once you’re past the research stage, that’s what Kaiplan is built for.